A New Study Suggests Neanderthals Resorted To Cannibalism As A Result Of Climate Change

 When climate change became too much to endure 120,000 years ago, a group of Neanderthals who were living in the south of France are believed to have become so desperate for food that they resorted to cannibalism, slaughtering and consuming six of their own, according to a new study conducted by Alban Defleur and Emmanuel Desclaux.

-As Cosmos Magazine report, scientists first discovered the remains of the six Neanderthal victims in the 1990s in a cave located near Baume Moula-Guercy in the Rhône valley.
+As Cosmos Magazine reports, scientists first discovered the remains of the six Neanderthal victims in the 1990s in a cave located near Baume Moula-Guercy in the Rhône valley.
 The victims were found to belong to different age groups, with two of the Neanderthals found to have been adults, and the remaining four adolescents and younger children.

 The bones of these six Neanderthals all revealed very clear and obvious signs of cannibalism, including fingers which look as if they had been ravenously chewed upon, and bones which had numerous cut marks on them which scientists believe were made by stone tools.
 In some of these remains there was also evidence of dismemberment, which is nothing that would have occurred naturally.

-The Neanderthals that were cannibalized in the south of France were far from alone in their plight, and scientists have also discovered the remains of other Neanderthal victims in different sites scattered throughout Croatia, Belgium and Spain.
+The Neanderthals that were cannibalized in the south of France were far from alone in their plight, and scientists have also discovered the remains of other Neanderthal victims in different sites scattered throughout Croatia, Belgium, and Spain.
 However, up until now scientists were baffled as to why so many Neanderthals turned to cannibalism.

 As archaeologist Michelle Langley noted, “Cannibalism is always a contentious thing, because we find it quite revolting.”